What Should I Look for When Hiring an Attorney?

 Posted on Thursday, July 5th, 2018 at 4:59 pm

-What you should look for when hiring an attorney, I think first and foremost, is a recommendation or referral.
+What you should look for when hiring a personal injury attorney, I think first and foremost, is a recommendation or referral.
 That’s and old-fashioned way of doing things and it used to be when somebody needed an attorney, they asked a friend, a co-worker, a family member for a recommendation, and that’s how they select an attorney; based on a recommendation from someone they trust as to an individual attorney who had done a good job for that person in the past.

 Nowadays, you can’t really drive anywhere or go anywhere without seeing billboards, advertisements, television commercials, all telling you how great the attorneys are on the billboard or in the commercial.
 People, I think, make the mistake of relying on those advertisements to choose attorneys, and then they’re often disappointed in the result because once they get there and they’d hire that attorney, they find that they’re just a number, they’re just one of many clients who the attorney really isn’t interested in representing or paying attention to.